CloudLabs-MCW/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

    - Name: `APIEndpoints:PaymentsAPI`

-   - Value: Enter the **HTTPS** URL for the Payments API App with `/api/nvp` appended to the end.
+   - Value: Enter the **HTTPS** URL for the Payment gateway API App with `/api/nvp` appended to the end.
 This is the value that you recorded when deploying the API.
 Alternatively, this value can be retrieved by opening the API resource in the Azure Portal and copying the URL value on the Overview screen.

         >**Example**: `https://paymentsapi0.azurewebsites.net/api/nvp`